jiro-jasmin/Artist-s-portfolio/README.md

 Kirby is a light-weight CMS which perfectly fits this type of project using LAMP stack,
 with no SQL database for more simplicity and less weight!

-> Special thanks to the client Fabiola Amaudric who allowed me to publish the source code of this project (without the content data) ✨
+> Special thanks to the client Fabiola Amaudric who allowed me to publish the source code of this project ✨ (I deleted the content data though)

 ---